ariatemplates/usermanual/src/next/pageEngine/page_engine.md

 ### Lifecycle

-All these modules are automatically loaded as sub-modules of the site root module, which is an instance of [aria.pageEngine.SiteRootModule](http://ariatemplates.com/api/#aria.pageEngine.SiteRootModule).
+All these modules are automatically loaded as sub-modules of the site [root module](#root-module).
 When used in a placeholder of a page, all their dependencies are loaded and all modules are initialized just before displaying the page.
 When navigating away from a page, page-specific modules instances are not disposed, they keep on living in order to guarantee the persistence of their data model across different navigations to the same page.

 ### Bindings